dmartinol/dev-docs/docs/cli/ilab-rag-retrieval.md

 (see [Getting Started with Knowledge Contributions][ilab-knowledge]).

 #### Command Purpose
-Generate the embeddings from the pre-processed documents at */path/to/docs/folder* folder and store them in the configured vector database.
+Generate the embeddings from the pre-processed documents.
+* In case of Model Training path, the documents are located in the location specified by the `generate.output_dir` configuration key
+  (e.g. `_HOME_/.local/share/instructlab/datasets`).
+  * In particular, only the latest folder with name starting by `documents-` will be explored.
+  * It must include a subfolder `docling-artifacts` with the actual json files.
+* In case the */path/to/processed/folder* parameter is provided, it is used to lookup the processed documents to ingest.

 **Notes**:
 * To ensure consistency and avoid issues with document versioning or outdated embeddings, the ingested collection will be cleared before execution.